Jamaljrthe3rd/coreui-free-bootstrap-admin-template/README.md

 ## Documentation

-The documentation for the CoreUI Free Bootstrap Admin Template is hosted at our website [CoreUI](https://coreui.io/docs/templates/installation/)
+The documentation for the jamaljr the e4d is hosted at our website [CoreUI](https://coreui.io/docs/templates/installation/)

 ## Components